 The only effective medically approved method for straightening a bent penis (other than dangerous surgeries) is correct traction.
 Penis injections won't do it.
 Furthermore: correct penile traction is so effective that it is now recommended by doctors in 29 countries.

 The penile traction device was invented by Dr. Jorn Ege Siana, M.D. in 1994.
 Dr. Siana was a penile surgery specialist.
 He invented his traction device to assist in the healing of penises after surgery.
 He soon found it could be used most effectively to actually straighten a bent penis all by itself!

 Correct traction can lengthen the scarred area until it is as long as the surrounding tissue on erection.
 When the process is complete, there will be no more pain on erection and the shaft will have a normal straightness.

 A slight curve still may remain.
 But nothing that would cause embarrassment or inability to perform intercourse pleasurably.

-Penis injections just do not solve the problem of a bent penis condition.
+Penis injections alone just do not solve the problem of a bent penis condition very well.
 They are costly.
-And penis injections can actually make the bending problem become worse.
+Further, penis injections can actually make the bending problem become worse in the future.

 On the other hand, safe straightening (with no surgical side effects) can be accomplished 99.99% of the time simply by using an inexpensive high quality medically approved traction device all by itself.